-Chad West was elected to the Dallas City Council in May 2019 to represent District 1 and the citizens of Oak Cliff.
-The son of a retired farmer and a teacher/principal, Chad first came to Texas over 20 years ago with the U.S. Army, where he first served at Fort Sam Houston and later traveled overseas to Hungary and Bosnia.
+Chad West was elected by residents of Oak Cliff to the Dallas City Council in May 2019.
+The son of a retired farmer and a teacher/principal, Chad is originally from a small town in Illinois.
+The Army paid for him to go to college and eventually brought him to Texas in 1999 where he first served at Fort Sam Houston and later traveled overseas to Hungary and Bosnia.
 After completing his military tour, Chad was honorably discharged as a combat veteran and attended law school at Texas Tech School of Law, where he graduated with honors.

-Chad is a practicing attorney - he opened his own law practice in 2010 in Oak Cliff and has won numerous awards for his legal advocacy.
-He is a five-time D Magazine "Best Lawyer", an eight-year "Readers Choice Awardee" for the Dallas Voice, a five-year selectee as "Rising Star" for Texas Super Lawyers, and he was selected as the 2012 Dallas Association of Young Lawyers – Outstanding Lawyer of the Year.
-Chad also owns and operates express tunnel car washes in the Southern Sector of DFW.
+A U.S. Army combat veteran and 2006 honors graduate of Texas Tech School of Law, Chad is a practicing personal injury and criminal defense attorney.
+He opened his own law practice in 2010 in Oak Cliff and has won numerous awards for his legal advocacy.
+He is a five-time D Magazine "Best Lawyer," an nine-year "Readers Choice Awardee" for the Dallas Voice, a five-year selectee as "Rising Star" for Texas Super Lawyers, and he was selected as the 2012 Dallas Association of Young Lawyers – Outstanding Lawyer of the Year.